About Grimsthorpe

 Crime and Anti-Social Behaviour in Grimsthorpe

-Crime in the area is lower than the national average.
-Shoplifting is the leading concern across Grimsthorpe, with 20 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Grimsthorpe, with 27 incidents recorded in April 2026.

 Deprivation and Employment in Grimsthorpe